-- 4 flour tortillas, "burrito sized" Use gluten-free or whole-grain, if desired.
-See NOTES for prep tips.
+- 4 large flour tortillas, "burrito size" - Use gluten-free or whole-grain, if desired.
+See NOTES for tips.

-- Preheat a large saute pan over medium heat.
-Add the oil, if using, and cook the mushrooms until their water has released and evaporated, 6 to 7 minutes.
-Add a pinch of salt and the garlic, and cook for 1 minute.
-Add the spinach and cook until wilted, 1 to 2 minutes.
-Cover to keep warm and set aside.
+- To saute the vegetables, preheat a large saute pan over medium heat.
+Add the oil, if using, and cook the mushrooms until the moisture has released and evaporated, 6 to 7 minutes.
+Add the minced garlic, and cook for 1 minute.
+Add spinach and cook until wilted, about 1 minute.
+Season with a pinch of salt and set aside.

 - Heat a large clean skillet over medium heat.
 Spread cashew cheese over one entire side of a tortilla, almost to the edges.
 Place the tortilla in the hot skillet cheese-side up.
-Arrange the sauteed veggies on one half of the tortilla.
+Arrange about ¼ of the sauteed veggies on one half of the tortilla.
 Fold the other half over to cover the vegetables.
-Cook until the underside is nicely toasted, then flip and cook for another minute or so.
+Cook until the underside is nicely toasted, then flip and toast the second side.
 Transfer to a plate, and repeat with the other 3 tortillas.

-- Cut each tortilla into 3 equal-sized triangles and serve.
+- Cut each one into 3 triangles and serve immediately.